Kisaiyuki/silent-edl/README.md

 It may work with later versions of ffmpeg or python, but the developer has only used Python 3.7 and bleeding-edge builds of ffmpeg 5.x

+You can save yourself a headache and use the windows build under releases if you do not know how to use or install python

 The EDL's generated have only been tested in Davinci Resolve Studio 18 Davinci Resolve is also available for free https://www.blackmagicdesign.com/products/davinciresolve